Uintas Trip, July 2013

 From the trailhead, we headed to Jordan Lake in Naturalist Basin for the first night on the trail, which required about 900 feet of elevation gain and maybe 5 miles of hiking.
 At Jordan lake we first observed what would be the theme of the trip, and that was mosquitoes and knife throwing.
 Jim brought a set of 6 throwing knives, and he and Tomio threw them about a bazillion times into a dead tree near camp.
 From then on we had to choose a campsite with a nearby dead tree

 The Uintas are the only east west range in the Rockies, and they are high.
 We were at 10,000' elevation for the whole trip.
 Starting out that high just seemed to suck the energy out of my legs, and I was moving pretty slowly on the trail the whole trip.
-I

 We had a layover day at Jordan lake, and Tomio, Josh, Jim and I headed out to visit the upper lakes in Naturalist Basin.
 They were very nice, and the overcast sky made the hike cool.
 It spit rain a bit, but didn't rain.
-Meanwhile, Kevin has been fishing, and we ran into him as he used his Tenkara fishing setup in the stream out of Jordan Lake.
+Meanwhile, Kevin was fishing, and we ran into him as he used his Tenkara fishing setup in the stream out of Jordan Lake.

 The next day we left Jordan Lake, we headed cross country to Rocky Sea Pass.
 We went up a bench, and reconned a route up a higher bench.
 Not finding a good route through some rough looking talus, we skirted the bottom of the bench, till we found a gully that looked doable.
 Up the gully we went, slowly.

 As I approached Rocky Sea Pass I thought I saw mountain goat near the pass, close to where the rest of our group was assembled.
 As I got closer I saw it was a goat, but one with a pack on.
 Just ahead of us descending the pass was a group of about 15 people with maybe 8 or 9 pack goats.